input-output-hk/marlowe-doc/docs/developer-tools/playground.md

 **About the Marlowe library, JavaScript, and TypeScript**

 Even though we use the term "JavaScript," the Marlowe *Script framework* is written in TypeScript.
 Although JavaScript is a subset of TypeScript, programmers with limited TypeScript expertise are advised to learn the basics of TypeScript before using the Marlowe JavaScript code.
-For more information, see the [TypeScript website](https://www.typescriptlang.org/).
+For more information, see the **[TypeScript website](https://www.typescriptlang.org/)**.

 :::